Developing nations to study ways to dim sunshine, slow warming

 The fund could help scientists in developing nations study regional impacts of solar geo-engineering such as on droughts, floods or monsoons, said Andy Parker, a co-author and project director of the Solar Radiation Management Governance Initiative.

 Rahman said the academics were not taking sides about whether geo-engineering would work.
-Among proposed ideas, planes might spray clouds of reflective sulfur particles high in the Earth’s atmosphere.
+Among proposed ideas, planes might spray clouds of reflective sulphur particles high in the Earth’s atmosphere.

 “The technique is controversial, and rightly so.
 It is too early to know what its effects would be: it could be very helpful or very harmful,” they wrote.